svenfinger/portfolio/README.md

 4. Set up the database: `php artisan migrate`

 ### Development
-If you are using macOS, I can recommend to use [Laravel Valet](https://github.com/laravel/valet) with [Vite](https://vitejs.dev/) via `vite dev` to preview changes to the portfolio locally with ease.
+If you are using macOS, I can recommend to use [Laravel Valet](https://github.com/laravel/valet) and [Vite](https://vitejs.dev/) via `vite dev` when working on the portfolio locally with ease.

 ## License